place Case Studies

 Constraints:

-Requirement 4: For a sustainable end product to be commercially viable, it must be considered feasible at scale to achieve a price within 10% of comparable products that are demonstrably less sustainable and/or have a price differential that is fully offset by shadow prices for social and environmental impacts (i.e. be fully competitive on a true pricing basis).
+Requirement 4: For a sustainable end product to be commercially viable, it must be considered feasible at scale to achieve a price within roughly 10% of comparable products that are demonstrably less sustainable and/or have a price differential that is fully offset by shadow prices for social and environmental impacts (i.e. be fully competitive on a true pricing basis).

 Constraints: